DONATION APPEAL:

 Closed Sundays & Mondays

-ASSISTANCE DOGS ARE WELCOME
+ASSISTANCE DOGS WELCOME

-All other dogs permitted at Steward's discretion (one, small to medium sized on lead)
+All other dogs permitted at Steward's discretion

-The Museum is a charity run by a dedicated team of volunteers and
+The Museum is a charity run by a dedicated team of volunteers and relies solely on public donations to ensure the survival of its collections.

-Please note the historic Pump Room is
+Please note the historic Pump Room is managed by Tenbury Town Council

 CONTACT US